gskohner/jsreader/README.md

 Add checkbox for Read Aloud.
-{onstart: StartCallback, onend: EndCallback});  https://responsivevoice.org/api/ Add Dropdown for voices with SETDEFAULTVOICE()  https://responsivevoice.org/api/ Add format for
+{onstart: StartCallback, onend: EndCallback});  https://responsivevoice.org/api/ Add Dropdown for voices with SETDEFAULTVOICE()  https://responsivevoice.org/api/ Add format for pause like --
-Add url for human narration mp3
+Add url to load quiz.
 Add url to load text content from wordpress
 Add url to load image content from wordpress
-Add url to load quiz.
+Add url params to set checkboxes
 Add code to navigate based on quiz
 Add code to adjust reading rate based on quiz
+Add url for human narration mp3